Estate Planning - Wills, Powers of Attorney & Guardianship

 If your Will or Estate documents are lost or misplaced and no-one can find them, they will not be effective.
 To give comfort that your documents will be kept in a safe place and in safe hands, we will securely store an electronic copy for you at no cost to you and give you the original for your own records.

-Some people think it may be cheaper to use a Will Kit than have a lawyer prepare their Will for them.
-However, it could cost your estate and your beneficiaries a lot more in money, time, stress if it is not properly prepared or challenged.
+Some people think it might be cheaper to use a will kit than a wills preparation solicitor.
+However, it could cost your estate and beneficiaries a lot more in terms of money, time and stress if your will is not properly prepared or is challenged.

-To give you piece of mind, we are happy to talk to you on a no obligation basis and to quote you a fixed fee relevant to your situation.
+To give you peace of mind, our wills preparation solicitors in Adelaide are happy to talk to you on a no-obligation basis and quote you a fixed fee relevant to your situation.
 Our fee will not change irrespective of how long it takes to answer your questions and take your instructions.

 You will know upfront what the cost of your Will and any other associated documents will be and you will not be charged until the documents have been prepared to your satisfaction.